puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-cmdline-options-proxy-settings.md

 # How to use Microsoft Edge command-line options to configure proxy settings

-This article describes how you can use command-line options to change the default system network settings.
+This article describes how you can use command-line options to override the default system network settings.

 >[!NOTE]
 >This article applies to Microsoft Edge version 77 or later.

 ## System network settings

 The Microsoft Edge network stack uses the system network settings by default.
-Users and administrators can control the network settings of all applications.
 These settings include *proxy settings*, and *certificate and private key stores*.

 There are scenarios where users request an alternative to using the system’s default proxy settings.
 To support these scenarios, Microsoft Edge supports command-line options that you can use to configure custom proxy settings.

-These command-line options apply to the following policies in the **Proxy server** group:
+These command-line options correspond to the following policies in the **Proxy server** group:

 - [ProxyBypassList](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#proxybypasslist)
 - [ProxyMode](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#proxymode)